KristinaRiemer/collaborative-tools/collaborative_tools_ms.md

   * improves work efficiency
   * reproduce-ability
 * some of these tools might be useful for teaching

+Question: What activities are these tools useful for?

 ##Helpful evaluation techniques
 * cost benefit breakdown